Taxpayers fund Dr Siouxsie Wiles documentary

 The full collection of episodes can be found on www.loadingdocs.net

-Earlier this year there was outrage in some circles after it emerged NZ on Air had provided funding for political documentary on a high profile Green Party MP.
+Earlier this year there was outrage in some circles after it emerged NZ on Air had provided funding for a political documentary on a high-profile Green Party MP.

 New Zealand On Air moved to release funding proposal documents after controversy emerged about $200,000 going to a documentary on Chlöe Swarbrick.

-Producers hoped publicity around the movie be somehow controlled so media attention did not focus on Swarbrick "or get in the way of her normal political or private life".
+Producers hoped publicity around the movie would be somehow controlled so media attention did not focus on Swarbrick "or get in the way of her normal political or private life".

 The production team said if taxpayer funding was granted, any press release should have "a name change".